Butte County, Idaho

 - 1893 - Butte County is dissolved and absorbed into the newly established Custer County.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Butte County, Idaho.
+This timeline provides a condensed summary of the historical journey of Butte County, Idaho.